-One of the best day girls’ schools in the UK, The Abbey School in Reading takes kids from nursery to Sixth form.
+Muddy says: One of the best day girls’ schools in the UK, The Abbey School in Reading is producing well-rounded, street-savvy women.

 Abbey School was the first Berkshire school to go under the microscope for the Muddy Best Schools Guide.
 To make sure you are fully in the loop in terms of developments and updates, here are the latest facts, figures and insights.
-Obviously you’ll want to enjoy the Pulitzer Prize winning investigative journalism again *ahem*, but they also have a couple of open days coming up – April 28 and May 5 – so you can check them out for yourself.
+Obviously you’ll want to enjoy the Pulitzer Prize winning investigative journalism again *ahem*, but they also have a few of open days coming up – September 21, October 6, 12 and 13 – so you can check them out for yourself.

 Here it is!
 The first of the Muddy Berkshire Best Schools Guide reviews.

 Per the muddy mantra, these reviews are not fluff pieces with highlights taken from the school prospectus.
 Each one is tried, tested, visited.
 I interrogate the staff, children and parents – hell, even the strapping young man mowing the lawn – to get you the inside scoop and help you make a more informed choice about which school is right for your mudlets.

 First off the blocks is The Abbey School, an all girls’ independent in Reading for girls 3-18.